openSUSE/news-o-o/_posts/2011-09-24-opensuse-weekly-news-issue-194-is-out-with-hackweek-7-women-in-opensuse-and-wunderlist.markdown

 A few more updates landed today and yesterday on GNOME:Ayatana, including a couple of
           new packages, amongst them:

-  * unity “ not yet ready for users to test, but it™s a first submission which aims mainly to provide unity-core-4.0 dependency for other packages.
-It needs a bit of work still, for example we™re missing the KDM and GDM session files to load the Unity Desktop and there™s really no testing done at this stage.
+  * unity â€“ not yet ready for users to test, but itâ€™s a first submission which aims mainly to provide unity-core-4.0 dependency for other packages.
+It needs a bit of work still, for example weâ€™re missing the KDM and GDM session files to load the Unity Desktop and thereâ€™s really no testing done at this stage.

   * unity-lens-applications